 Not one to shy away from TV and radio appearances, Johannes has been a guest commentator on RTHK and Channel V Asia, fed Travel Channel’s Andrew Zimmern snake soup and turtle jelly on an episode of hit series Bizarre Foods, and played host to Travel Channel Thailand‘s romp around town.

-As a cunning and anal linguist, this party polyglot has intimate knowledge of over 12 languages (fluent in five: Cantonese; English; Japanese; French; Putonghua).
+This party polyglot has intimate knowledge of over 12 languages (fluent in five: Cantonese; English; Japanese; French; Putonghua).
 Johannes devotes his free time to linguistics (phonology in particular) and language-learning, the world’s music, comic books (Uncanny X-Men, then Marvel, then manga, then indie, then DC), culinary and fashion histories, yoga and higher Self-Inquiry in the fine tradition of Advaita Vedānta under his two gurus.

 If you catch him in town, you could go on an awesome private boutique tour or a custom food walk and bar crawl with him at Little Adventures in Hong Kong.